Pratik Gandhi: Biopic Is One Format I've Loved The Most

 “I am open to all kinds of experiments.
 That is what I had been doing in Gujarati films, so I don’t think I am a person to shy away from experiments.
 The biopic is one format I’ve love the most because there are a lot of biopics I have been performing on stage for a long time.
-I also want to explore the genres of comedy and action,” informed Pratik.
+I also want to explore the genres of comedy and action,” he told IANS.

 He continued: “I like performing complex human emotions.
 I love playing complex characters.
 I am not looking at the set-up, whether it is a big name or production house.
 The story should work for me.”